As asset managers realise that delivering customer experience excellence will drive future growth, they seek strategies to become customer-centric.

 The industry is shifting away from selling products and toward providing solutions, away from opaque fees and structures and toward transparency and value.
-As noted in the KPMG Nunwood report Spotlight on the Asset Management Industry - B2B Customer Experience: Winning in the Moments that Matter, asset managers recognize that the industry is already behind the curve, lagging among consumer markets as well as mainstream B2B.
+As noted in the KPMG Nunwood report Spotlight on the Asset Management Industry – B2B Customer Experience: Winning in the Moments that Matter, asset managers recognise that the industry is already behind the curve, lagging among consumer markets as well as mainstream B2B.

 At the same time, opinion is divided on how quickly – and with what degree of effort and investment – the industry will be able to catch up.

 Forward-looking industry players already understand that outstanding customer experience excellence delivers real financial and commercial benefits, and research developed by KPMG Nunwood of the UK offers helpful guidance, by defining the dimensions of customer experience using the 6 Pillars Framework.

 Following research involving more than one million customers across three continents, the system spotlights six key principles as the building blocks for customer experience success.
 By understanding them, asset managers can assess where their businesses stand and where they need to go to develop a truly customer-centric culture.

 These six principles should make clear the need for the industry’s entire market perspective to evolve, with asset managers no longer on the inside looking out but instead taking a view from the outside looking in.

 This means shifting focus away from the usual financial and sales performance indicators and toward customer-centric metrics.
 On this front, data and analytics are becoming crucial.
 Using data in a predictive manner will open new opportunities for customer experience excellence.